 Natural Oven Cleaner: Methods of Attack

-Thankfully, there are a number of easy ways to clean an oven without harsh chemicals or a lot of scrubbing.
-I tried a variety of natural treatments before stumbling on a cheap and easy natural oven cleaner: baking soda!
+Thankfully, there are several ways to clean an oven without harsh chemicals or a lot of scrubbing.
+I tried a few natural options before finding a great oven cleaner: baking soda!

 Supplies

-All I have to do to get a shining oven is spray the whole oven down with a water bottle so that it is damp and sprinkle baking soda in a thick layer on the bottom of the oven.
+All I have to do to get a shining oven is spray the oven down with a water bottle so that it’s damp.
+Then I’ll sprinkle baking soda in a thick layer on the bottom of the oven.
+You can also make a paste with baking soda and water then use a soft brush or cloth to coat the bottom and sides of the oven.
+Be sure to avoid getting it on any heating elements.

 Here’s the process step by step: